Six Ways to Use Travel To Prevent Burnout and Make Your Art Business Blossom

 6 Ways Travel (Fieldwork) Benefits Artists & How To Do It Up Right

 #1 Travel (Fieldwork) Can Prevent Art-Related Burnout

 Fieldwork can result in two kinds of treasure: physical treasure in the form of objects and mental treasure in the form of inspiration.

 Unlike its evil cousin resistance fieldwork has you racing to your studio, not from your studio.

 Michigan mixed media artist Graceann Warn (www.graceannwarn.com) gets so inspired after her art-related sojourns that as she says: “I can’t get back to my studio fast enough, I have speeding tickets to prove it.”

-Connet was making shibori long before he realized his unique way of practicing this art of sewing, bundling and dying fabric resembled structures of ice formations he later came to love to photograph (see image on left.)
+Connet was making shibori long before he realized his unique way of practicing this art of sewing, bundling, and dying fabric resembled structures of ice formations he always loved but only later came to photograph (see image on left.)

-“My fieldwork forays into the natural world keep me intrigued and curious about my work and about what surprise nature will have in store for me around the next bend,” he said.
+“My fieldwork forays into the natural world keep me intrigued and curious about my work and about what surprise and inspiration nature will have in store for me around the next bend,” he said.

 Connet’s fieldwork in the forest has strengthened his art, his powers of observation and helped him stay calm and confident under deadline pressures.